Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Fairness Metrics

-Jiang et al.~\cite{jiang2020wasserstein} proposed strong demographic disparity (SDD) and SPDD, which are parity metrics computed over a variety of thresholds (i.e., prediction tasks apply a threshold of 0.5 by default).
-Chzhen et al.~\cite{chzhen2020fair} also varied thresholds, to compute the Kolmogorov-Smirnov distance.
-Heidari et al.~\cite{heidari2018fairness} measured fairness based on positive and negative residual differences.
-Agarwal et al.~\cite{agarwal2019fair} computed a Bounded Group Loss (BGL) to minimize the worst loss of any group, according to least squares.
+\citet{chzhen2020fair} also varied thresholds, to compute the Kolmogorov-Smirnov distance. \citet{heidari2018fairness} measured fairness based on positive and negative residual differences. \citet{agarwal2019fair} computed a Bounded Group Loss (BGL) to minimize the worst loss of any group, according to least squares.

+Another notion of fairness based on predicted probabilities and actual outcomes is calibration~\citep{pleiss2017fairness}.
+Calibration describes a scenario where predicted probabilities have a semantic meaning, for example if 100 individuals receive a prediction of $0.75$, then 75 of them should have a positive label (i.e., a label of $1$). \citet{zhang2022longitudinal,zhang2021fair} proposed the use of a related metric with \textit{fair calibration} (FC).
+FC first sorts predicted probabilities for each subgroup and divides them in 10 equally sized bins (e.g., 100 instances would result in 10 bins of 10 individuals).
+It is then evaluated whether the 10 bins of each population group are calibrated, and in a second stage whether differences between predictions and actual outcomes are consistent across population groups.
+FC then generates a binary result, whether the model is fairly calibrated or not.